Heathfeild History, Family Crest & Coats of Arms

 Early Origins of the Heathfeild family

+The surname Heathfeild was first found in Sussex at Heathfield, a parish, in the union of Hailsham, hundred of Hawkesborough, rape of Hastings.
+The Feet of Fines of 1265 in Norfolk list the first record of the name as Walter de Hethfeld.
+The Hundredorum Rolls of 1273 list: Lynot de Hethefeld and Livesa de Hethfeld in Oxfordshire.
 Heathfield is the scene of a severe battle in the year 635, between Cadwallo, and Edwin of Northumbria and his son Osfrid, on a spot since now named Slaughter Common.

 Important Dates for the Heathfeild family

 This web page shows only a small excerpt of our Heathfeild research.
-Another 133 words (10 lines of text) are included under the topic Early Heathfeild History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Heathfeild History in all our PDF Extended History products and printed products wherever possible.

 Heathfeild Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Heathfeild has been recorded under many different variations, including Heathfield, Heatfield, Heethfield, Heathfeild, Heatfeild and many more.